Kat Von D Is Pregnant, Expecting Baby Boy With Husband Leafar Sayer

 A post shared by Kat Von D (@thekatvond) on

 Sayer, however, is Von D’s second husband — her first husband was fellow tattoo artist Oliver Peck, whom she was married to from 2003 to 2007.
-In the past, too, she’s been linked to other famous men, including DJ Deadmaus and Jesse James (the latter of whom she hooked up with after his infamous divorce from actress Sandra Bullock).
+In the past, she’s also been linked to other famous men, including DJ Deadmaus and Jesse James (the latter of whom she hooked up with after his infamous divorce from actress Sandra Bullock).

-Interestingly, too, in the past, Von D has said that she doesn’t want kids.
+Interestingly, in the past, Von D has said that she doesn’t want kids.

 According to Us Weekly, she told Dr. Drew Pinsky that she viewed herself as a “worldly, traveling, gypsy lady,” and while she liked kids individually, she felt that they would “jam up” her lifestyle if she had them.

-Today, I married my soul’s mate, my mind’s twin, my best friend: @prayers ????Juntos en vida y en muerte.
+Today, I married my soul’s mate, my mind’s twin, my best friend: @prayers????Juntos en vida y en muerte.

 A post shared by Kat Von D (@thekatvond) on